rrrene/sherlock/README.md

 ## Description

-Sherlock is a ruby library that allows you to first filter lists of files based on their name and content and then investigate those files by collecting lines that match a given pattern.

-    # Collect all todos from a project
-    Sherlock['**/*'].collect(/TODO:(.+)/).matches

-    # Select all latex files which don't include other files
-    Sherlock['**/*.tex'].not_containing(['\include', '\input'])
+Sherlock provides an easy way to filter collections of files and analyse/modify/save their content using ruby.

 ## Installation

-  gem install sherlock
+  $ gem install sherlock

 ## Usage